Identification, Images, & Information

 Biography:

-MPG, All-Leps, Microleps and BugGuide are some of the websites that I rely upon for identification.
-Many thanks to Bob Patterson, Don Lafontaine, Jean-François Landry, Vazrick Nazari and SangMi Lee for their assistance in providing invaluable info on moth identification.
+Bythe way, All-Leps, Microleps and BugGuide are the websites which oftentimes I relied upon for moth identification.
+Many thanks to Bob Patterson, Don Lafontaine, Jean-François Landry, Vazrick Nazari and SangMi Lee for their assistance in providing invaluable info on moth identification over the years.

 Signature: